nrayamajhee/nrayamajhee.github.io/pages/resume.md

 ## Experience

+### Parafin, Inc.
+#### Product Engineer

+611 Mission St, 7th floor

+August 2021 - Present (Full-Time)

+- Develop new features to improve usability, performance, and reliability of Parafin's product offerings
+- Fix bugs, improve UX and technical infrastructure as Parafin continues to scale.

+Core technologies used: Typescript, React with Hooks, AWS, Netlify

 ### DXC Technology
 #### Full-Stack Developer

 1615 Poydras St #2400, New Orleans, LA

-July 2019 - Present (Full-Time)
+July 2019 - July 2021 (Full-Time)

-- Implement new features to the Java application used by American Airlines Reservation Agents.
+- Implement new features to the Java application used by American Airlines Reservation Agents
 - Migrate existing functionality from the desktop application to a RESTful Web API.

-Core technologies used: _Java, Velocity Templates, SpringBoot_

 - Developed automation for businesses to accelerate their workflow and increase productivity.
-- Setup automation to securely login and prepare reports from wireless access points, and circulate them via email and MS Sharepoint, reducing clients' hours dedicated towards it.
+- Setup automation to securely log in and prepare reports from wireless access points, and circulate them via email and MS Sharepoint, reducing clients' hours dedicated towards it.

-Core technologies used: _Win Automation, JavaScript, PowerShell, SQL_
+Core technologies used: _Java, Velocity Templates, SpringBoot, Win Automation, JavaScript, PowerShell, SQL_

-### Bioinformatics and Machine Learning Lab
-#### Web Developer

-University of New Orleans
+### University of New Orleans
 June 2016 - May 2019  (Part-Time)

+#### Web Developer for Bioinformatics and Machine Learning Lab

 - Developed and managed the lab's portfolio site. \([biomall.cs.uno.edu](https://biomall.cs.uno.edu)\)
 - Developed a web application to enable researchers to access and run bioinformatics algorithms remotely without having to download and install/compile offline versions. \([bmll.cs.uno.edu](https://bmll.cs.uno.edu)\)

 Core technologies used: _VueJS, ExpressJS, NodeJS, MongoDB, Jekyll with Markdown and Liquid, Nginx, Linux_

+#### Student Mentor in Computer Science Department

+- Helped students with their introductory programming courses (Java, Assembly, and Data Structures).

+#### Undergraduate Researcher for Narrative Intelligence Lab

+- Developed a simple mobile game for data-driven assessment of mathematical reasoning in middle school children.

 ### Feature Studios
 #### Graphics Designer / Web Developer